Mirzakhani's Curve Counting: From Simple to All: Counting curves

 \section{Counting curves}

 Let $S$ be an orientable surface of negative Euler characteristics and of genus $g$, with $k$ ends, and with $\D S=\emptyset$, and suppose for the sake of concreteness that $S$ is not a thrice punctured sphere.
-We will also ignore the difference between essential closed curves and their homotopy classes.
-Under a {\em multicurve} we understand a finite formal sum $\gamma=\sum a_i\gamma_i$ of pairwise non-homotopic, primitive closed curves $\gamma_i$, with coefficients $a_i\ge 0$.
+We will also ignore the difference between essential closed curves---that is homotopically essential curves which are not homotopic into an end---and their homotopy classes.
+Under a {\em multicurve} we understand a finite formal sum $\gamma=\sum a_i\gamma_i$ of pairwise non-homotopic, primitive closed curves $\gamma_i$, with coefficients $a_i> 0$.
 The length $\ell_X(\gamma)$ of $\gamma$ with respect to a hyperbolic structure $X$ on $S$ is the weighted sum $\sum_i a_i\ell_X(\gamma_i)$ of the lengths of the associated geodesics.
 The multicurve $\gamma$ is {\em simple} if all the curves $\gamma_i$ are simple and disjoint.
 The mapping class group

 of $S$ acts on the set of (homotopy classes of) curves, and hence on the set of multicurves.
-Two multicurves $\gamma$ and $\gamma'$ are {\em of the same type} if they belong to the same mapping class group orbit, meaning that there $\phi\in\Map(S)$ with $\gamma'=\phi(\gamma)$.
+Two multicurves $\gamma$ and $\gamma'$ are {\em of the same type} if they belong to the same mapping class group orbit, meaning that there exists $\phi\in\Map(S)$ with $\gamma'=\phi(\gamma)$.

-In this note we are interested in two results of Mirzakhani describing the asymptotic behavior of the number of multicurves of given type and length bounded by $L$, where length is measured with respect to a, for instance, hyperbolic metric on $S$.
+In this note we are interested in two results of Mirzakhani describing the asymptotic behavior of the number of multicurves of given type and length bounded by $L$, where length is measured with respect to, for instance, a hyperbolic metric on $S$.
 In \cite{Maryam1}, Mirzakhani proved the following result:

 \begin{theorem}[Mirzakhani] For any essential simple multicurve $\gamma$ in $S$, and for any complete, finite volume, hyperbolic structure $X$ on $S$ we have